Hate groups in US grow for third straight year: SPLC

 "Domestic terrorism committed by white supremacists … continues to be a problem," Beirich said, alluding to a string of far-right attacks that resulted in deaths last year.

-In May 2017, 35-year-old Jeremy Christian was arrested and charged over stabbing to death two people and injuring a third when they attempted to prevent him from hurling Islamophobic insults at Muslim passengers.
+In May 2017, 35-year-old Jeremy Christian was arrested and charged with stabbing to death two people and injuring a third when they attempted to prevent him from hurling Islamophobic insults at Muslim passengers.

 In August, white supremacists from across the country descended on Charlottesville, Virginia, for "Unite the Right", the largest rally of its kind in years.